sergey-lisitsyn/yii2-timezone/README.md

     ]);
 ?>
 ```

-According to google
+According to google this request should calculate the Local Time.
-Calculating the Local Time

 The local time of a given location is the sum of the timestamp parameter,
 and the dstOffset and rawOffset fields from the result.